 What is the difference between “Quarantine” and “Isolation”?

 Quarantine is the term used when people need to stay home because they have been potentially exposed but they do NOT have any symptoms.
 While staying home they need to monitor themselves for symptoms and limit their exposure to others in case they have the virus and could be contagious but don’t know it yet.
 More on quarantine below.

 Isolation is the term used when people need to stay home because they DO have symptoms (or have tested positive for COVID-19) and are considered contagious.
 When you are in isolation, you are or have been feeling sick.
 Your family members who live in your house with you are quarantined.
 They need to stay in the house but away from you!
 More on isolation below.

 Count down the days!
-After 14 days, if you have been healthy this whole time—no fever, no cough, no other symptoms associated with COVID-19—you can leave your house again!
+After your quarantine period is complete, and if you have been healthy this whole time — no fever, no cough, no other symptoms associated with COVID-19 — you can leave your house again!

 COVID-19 Testing Information

 The best place to start would be to call your doctor’s office to ask about COVID-19 testing.
 Let them know you have been identified as a Close Contact and/or you have COVID-19 symptoms and would like to be tested.

 If you do not have health insurance…

 Call one of the Cowlitz Family Health Center locations to ask about testing: